bathom14/GravebloomReference/content/Classes/Barbarian/Barbarian.md

 ### Level 5: Extra Attack

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-### Level 5: Fast Movement

-Starting at 5th level, your speed increases by 10 feet while you aren't wearing heavy armor.
+Moreover, if you use your action to Dash or Disengage while Raging, you can make one weapon attack as a bonus action.

 ### Level 5: Feral Instinct

 The fury within your blood alerts you to dangers.
 Starting at 5th level, you have advantage on initiative rolls, and whenever you roll initiative, you can choose to Rage.

 Moreover, if you are surprised when you roll initiative, you can act normally during the first round of combat so long as you Rage as part of rolling initiative.

+Additionally, your movement speed increases by 10 feet while you aren't wearing heavy armor.
-### Level 7: Instinctive Pounce
+### Level 7: Primal Rage

 At 7th level, as part of the bonus action you take to enter your rage, you can move up to half your speed.

-### Level 9: Brutal Strike

-If you use Reckless Attack, you can forgo any Advantage on one Strength-based attack roll of your choice on your turn.
-The chosen attack roll mustn’t have Disadvantage.
-If the chosen attack roll hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or Unarmed Strike, and you can cause one Brutal Strike effect of your choice.
-You have the following effect options.

-_**Forceful Blow.**_ The target is pushed 15 feet straight away from you.
-You can then move up to half your Speed straight toward the target without provoking Opportunity Attacks.

-_**Hamstring Blow.**_ The target’s Speed is reduced by 15 feet until the start of your next turn.
-A target can be affected by only one Hamstring Blow at a time—the most recent one.
+Moreover, your Rage always lasts for its maximum duration unless you become Unconscious or you choose to end it.

 ### Level 9: Rage-Guided Critical